+We provide an additional ablation study in the choice of vision encoder for SHELM.
+Our qualitative results in \cref{subsec:extract_semantics} indicated that vision transformer based encoders are better in extracting semantics of synthetic environments.
+To corroborate this finding, we run an experiment on the MiniGrid-Memory environment where we exchange the ViT-B/16 with a ResNet-50.
+The results can be observed in \cref{fig:ablation_rn50}.
+We observe that the ViT-B/16 encoder is much better in discriminating between the different objects which results in a substantial improvement over the RN50 encoder.

-\section{Hyperparameters and Training Details}
+\section{Hyperparameters and training details}

 Since the memory component of SHELM does not need not be trained, our memory requirements are comparably low.
 All our experiments were run on either a single GTX1080Ti or a single A100 GPU.
 The time requirements of our experiments vary for each environment.
 For MiniGrid and MiniWorld one run takes approximately two hours, while for Psychlab one run requires two days.
 These experiments were run on a single GTX1080Ti.
-Avalon is the most expensive environment in terms of compute.
-For Avalon, we used a single A100 for training where one run to train for 50\,M interaction steps takes approximately three days.
+For Avalon, we used a single A100 for training where one run to train for 10\,M interaction steps takes approximately 15 hours.

-\paragraph{MiniGrid and MiniWorld} We adapt the hyperparameter search from \citep{paischer_history_2022}.
+\paragraph{MiniGrid and MiniWorld} We adapt the hyperparameter search from \citet{paischer_history_2022}.
 Particularly, we search for learning rate in $\{5\text{e-}4, 3\text{e-}4, 1\text{e-}5, 5\text{e-}5\}$, entropy coefficient in $\{0.05, 0.01, 0.005, 0.001\}$, rollout length in $\{32, 64, 128\}$ for SHELM.
 To decrease wall-clock time of HELM variants, we vary the size of the memory register of TrXL such that it can fit the maximum episode length.
 We lower the number of interaction steps for the gridsearch if we observe convergence before the 500k interaction steps.
 If no convergence is observed within the 500K interaction steps, we tune for the entire duration.
-We apply the same scheme for tuning the LSTM baseline and tune the same hyperparameters as in \citep{paischer_history_2022}.
+We apply the same scheme for tuning the LSTM baseline and tune the same hyperparameters as in \citet{paischer_history_2022}.